Consumer Medicine Information

 These are the more common side effects of BYETTA.
 Mostly these are mild and short-lived.

 When using BYETTA some patients have lost >1.5 kg of weight per week.
+Rapid weight loss of this rate may be harmful.
+Tell

-Tell your doctor if you experience rapid weight loss.
+your doctor if you experience rapid weight loss.

 Not all patients will lose weight.
 BYETTA may reduce your appetite.
 Nausea and vomiting were very commonly reported in patients